gioblu/PJON/devices/sensors/LEDAR/README.md

 ![PJON](images/LEDAR-front.jpg)
 ![PJON](images/LEDAR-front-2.jpg)

+The mounting holes distance is 37mm center to center, as well as many standard Sharp sensors like GP2D12, to be compatible with many mounts already available on the market.

 #### Configuration
 A standard program is proposed to let users easily configure LEDARs using only a series of commands on its PJON [SoftwareBitBang](../../../strategies/SoftwareBitBang/README.md) bus, and automatically save its result in the EPROM to avoid the tedious need of flashing the chip multiple times: